LewisResearchGroup/ms-mint/README.md

 # News

 MINT has been split into the Python library and the app.
 This repository contains the Python library.
 For the app follow [this link](https://github.com/LewisResearchGroup/ms-mint-app).

+# Contributions

+All contributions, bug reports, code reviews, bug fixes, documentation improvements, enhancements, and ideas are welcome.
+You can reach out using the [issues](https://github.com/LewisResearchGroup/ms-mint/issues) page.

+# Code standards

+The project follows PEP8 standard and uses Black and Flake8 to ensure a consistent code format throughout the project.